Bare Shell Verses Warm Shell properties what is the difference (1)

 Such a company must add to the prosperity of Thailand by bringing in revenue constantly.
 In such cases, the land will belong to the company and not to any particular individual.
 If the person living in that property leaves the company, they would give up the right to live there.

-If you are on your way to becoming an affluent and wealthy global citizen, yet are not quite there as yet, then the safest way to live in a house, villa or rowhouse, would be to lease the land and build on top of the land.
+If you are on your way to becoming an affluent and wealthy global citizen, yet are not quite there yet, then the safest way to live in a house, villa, or rowhouse, would be to lease the land and build on top of the land.
 Such buildings can be built on Thai land that is leased for a maximum period of 30 years.

 Research Once and Then Some More!